wohaco/despace/mariner_2.md

 ## Mission
 Mariner-2 (Mariner-Venus 1962), an American Venus exploration spacecraft, was the first spacecraft to conduct a successful planetary rendezvous.
 It was launched from Cape Canaveral on August 27, 1962.

-The main mission was to receive messages from the spacecraft in the vicinity of Venus and conduct radiometric measurements of the planet's temperature.
+The main mission was to receive messages from the spacecraft in the vicinity of Venus and conduct radiometric measurements of the planet’s temperature.
 The second task was to measure the interplanetary magnetic field ([EVN‑028](venus.md)) and the environment with charged particles ([EVN‑097](venus.md)).

-On the way to Venus, Mariner 2 measured the solar wind ([EVN-097](venus.md)) − a constant stream of charged particles, which confirmed the results of measurements made by Luna 1 in 1959.
+On the way to Venus, Mariner 2 measured the solar wind ([EVN‑097](venus.md)) − a constant stream of charged particles, which confirmed the results of measurements made by Luna 1 in 1959.
 It also measured interplanetary dust, which was less than predicted.
 In addition, Mariner 2 detected high-energy charged particles coming from the Sun, including several short solar flares, as well as cosmic rays from outside the solar system.
-When Mariner 2 flew past Venus on December 14, 1962 ([EVN-005](venus.md)), it scanned the planet with its pair of radiometers, finding that Venus has relatively cool clouds and an extremely hot surface ([EVN-001](venus.md), [EVN‑074](venus.md)).
+When Mariner 2 flew past Venus on December 14, 1962 ([EVN‑005](venus.md)), it scanned the planet with its pair of radiometers, finding that Venus has relatively cool clouds and an extremely hot surface ([EVN‑001](venus.md), [EVN‑074](venus.md)).

 The last data transmission from Mariner 2 was received on January 3, 1963 at 7:00 UTC, meaning the total time from launch to mission completion was 2 129 days.

 The magnetic field of Venus Mariner 2 did not detect ([EVN‑028](venus.md)), which, however, did not mean that the planet did not have one.
-A radiation belt similar to Earth's was also not found on Venus.
+A radiation belt similar to Earth’s was also not found on Venus.

-Improved estimates of the mass of Venus were made, as well as studies (later confirmed by other research) that showed that Venus rotates very slowly and in the opposite direction of The Earth's rotation ([EVN-090](venus.md)).
+Improved estimates of the mass of Venus were made, as well as studies (later confirmed by other research) that showed that Venus rotates very slowly and in the opposite direction of The Earth’s rotation ([EVN‑090](venus.md)).